Miller Park

 The Club probably isn’t the best place for families; they don’t have the playgrounds that the lower concourse has, and the kids might not enjoy it as much.
 Better to save this one for a client or a date.

-There you go; three levels of Miller Park seating for those of discriminating tastes.
+There you go folks; three levels of American Family Field seating for those of discriminating tastes.
 You can always save a few bucks with the cheap seats though…there’s plenty of them here!

 (Note: this article contains affiliate links.
 If you use an affiliate link to make a purchase, Ballpark E-Guides earns a commission, at no extra cost to you.
 Thanks for your support!)